Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 A bustling market set in historic Hasan Pasha Hanı with arched architecture, perfect for those looking for things to do in Diyarbakir.

-Hasan Pasha Hanı is one of Diyarbakir’s most charming historical sites, located in the bustling Sur District near the Ulu Mosque.
-Built in the late 16th century by the Ottoman governor Hasan Pasha, this well-preserved caravanserai served as a vital hub for traders and travelers during the Ottoman era.
+Hasan Paşa Hanı is one of Diyarbakır’s most charming historical sites, located in the Sur District near the Ulu Mosque.
+Built between 1572 and 1575 at the orders of Vezirzâde Hasan Paşa, this well-preserved caravanserai served as a hub for traders and travelers during the Ottoman era.
 The two-story structure, centered around a large courtyard, is a fine example of traditional Ottoman architecture.

-Experience Local Festivals
+Local Festivals And Event Calendars

-The “Diyarbakir Culture and Art Festival” showcases local dance, music, and arts, providing a perfect opportunity to immerse yourself in the culture.
 The “Newroz Festival,” celebrating the Kurdish New Year in March, is another lively event filled with traditional music, dance, and food.
+Festivals provide an excellent window into local traditions and community life.

 Ten-Eyed Bridge (Ongozlu Bridge) reflected in a calm river, surrounded by lush greenery under a partly cloudy sky, one of the must-see things to do in Diyarbakir.